Choose from an array of transaction accounts, savings accounts, and term deposits when you bank with Bankwest.

 - Documents that Bankwest requires to complete an ID check

-While opening a Bankwest transaction or savings account can be a good idea, make sure you compare your options well before applying.
+While opening a Bankwest transaction or savings account can be a good idea, make sure you compare your options well before applying to ensure you're getting the best account for your individual needs.

 Having issues with your application?